nggit/tremolo-docs/inter-process-sync.md

     lock = server['lock']

     async with lock:
-        # lock acquired, modify the file
+        # lock acquired, modify the shared resource
-        # other processes should be waiting
+        # other processes that are acquiring this lock should be waiting
 ```

 Or the traditional way: